 Q: What should I look for when reading food labels to ensure a product is low in sodium?
 A: Check the nutrition facts label for the sodium content per serving.
 A food is generally considered low in sodium if it contains 140 mg or less per serving.
 Also, look for terms like "low sodium," "reduced sodium," or "no salt added."

 Q: Is it safe for all seniors to switch to a low-sodium diet?
-A: While a low sodium diet is generally beneficial for most seniors, it's important to consult with a healthcare provider, especially if they have existing health conditions or are taking medications, to ensure it's appropriate for their individual needs.
+A: While a low sodium diet is generally beneficial for most seniors, you'll want to consult with a healthcare provider, especially if they have existing health conditions or are taking medications, to ensure it's appropriate for their individual needs.

 Conclusion